Vertically aligned carbon nanotube arrays: Growth mechanism

 In plasma enhanced CVD (PECVD) processes, DC electric fields, radio-frequency electric fields, or microwaves produce plasmas to primarily lower the synthesis temperature of CNTs.
 At the same time, an electric field (DC or AC) is also produced over the substrate surface to direct CNT growth propagation.
 The DC-PECVD process for vertically aligned CNT arrays includes four basic steps: evacuation, heating, plasma generation, and cooling.
 A typical procedure is conducted at a pressure of 8 Torr in NH_{3} and at a growth temperature in the range of 450–600◦.
 As soon as the temperature and pressure are stabilized, a DC bias voltage of 450–650 V is applied to the gap between two electrodes to ignite an electrical discharge (plasma) over the sample.
 The growth time may vary from a couple of minutes to hours depending on the growth rate and desired CNT length.
 When the end of growth time is reached, the bias voltage is removed immediately to terminate the plasma.

 Zhong et al. reported a novel point-arc microwave plasma CVD apparatus employed to SWNTs on Si substrates coated with a sandwich-like nano-layer structure of 0.7 nm Al_{2}O_{3}/0.5 nm Fe/ 5–70 nm Al_{2}O_{3} by conventional high frequency sputtering.
-The growth of extremely dense and vertically aligned SWNTs with an almost constant growth rate of 270 mm/h within 40 min at a temperature as low as 600 °C was demonstrated for the first time and the volume density of the as-grown SWNT films is as higher as 66 kg/m^{3}.
+The growth of extremely dense and vertically aligned SWNTs with an almost constant growth rate of 270 µm/h within 40 min at a temperature as low as 600 °C was demonstrated for the first time and the volume density of the as-grown SWNT films is as higher as 66 kg/m^{3}.

 Catalyst

 The formation of a dense and relatively uniform layer of catalyst nanoparticles is also essential for vertically aligned SWCNT growth vertically aligned SWCNTs using the PECVD method.
 Amaratunga et al. reported the growth of vertically aligned CNTs using a direct current PECVD technique with a Ni and Co catalyst system.
 Their results show that the alignment of vertically aligned CNTs depends on the electric field and that the growth rate can be changed depending on the CNT diameter, which reaches a maximum as a function of growth temperature.
 VANTAs consisting of SWNTs have been grown as long as 0.5 cm.

-Zhong et al. reported a novel point-arc microwave plasma CVD apparatus employed to SWNTs on Si substrates coated with a sandwich-like nano-layer structure of 0.7 nm Al_{2}O_{3}/0.5 nm Fe/ 5–70 nm Al_{2}O_{3} by conventional high frequency sputtering.
-The growth of extremely dense and vertically aligned SWNTs with an almost constant growth rate of 270 mm/h within 40 min at a temperature as low as 600 °C was demonstrated for the first time and the volume density of the as-grown SWNT films is as higher as 66 kg/m^{3}.